XuechuanLi/Todo-list-Application/README.md

 XuechuanLi created by GitHub Classroom as a member of back-end team

-This is the Github Repo for Group 4-a
+This is the Github Repo for our Group

-Class: Software Cloud Development Project Practice IV

 Project: To-DO List Application